5/7 RECOMMENDED

 The Performances

-Shannon Payette Seip (Cynthia Murphy) arrived in Las Vegas after her Off-Broadway debut in Maddie: A New Musical and playing Beverley Bass in the Western Australian premiere of Come From Away.
+Shannon Payette Seip (Cynthia Murphy) arrived in Las Vegas after her Off-Broadway debut and the Western Australian premiere of Come From Away.
 Her professional scale anchors Act 2's family scenes without dominating them.
-These two — Engelhardt's Heidi and Payette Seip's Cynthia — carry the show's most structurally demanding moments and deliver.
+Paired with Mary Engelhardt's Heidi Hansen — a performance of quiet accumulation — these two carry the show's most structurally demanding emotional weight and deliver both.

-Tristen Serpa (Connor Murphy, Boston Conservatory at Berklee) finds the right weight for a role that exists mostly as posthumous projection.
-Emma Phillips (Zoe) makes Zoe real rather than structural.
-Trevor Rounds' Jared Kleinman gives the comedy somewhere to land without turning into relief valve.
+Tristen Serpa (Connor Murphy) finds the right weight for a role that exists mostly as posthumous projection.
+Emma Phillips (Zoe) makes Zoe feel real rather than structural.
+Trevor Rounds' Jared Kleinman gives the comedy somewhere to land without tipping into relief valve.

 Khloe Judd, 17, plays Alana Beck with a confidence well beyond her years.
 Watch this one.